santiment/academy/src/docs/sansheets/asset-activity-matrix/index.md

 ## Disclaimer

 Trading is, of course, at your own risk.
-This model simply presents provides you the data necessary for you to make the most informed decisions for your own strategy.
+This model simply provides you the data necessary for you to make the most informed decisions for your own strategy.